Stars & Gas Planets (an explanation)

 The surface of Mercury's dark-side and our moon are both cold, but they are much closer to the sun than Jupiter.

-It isn't difficult therefore, to realise that the sun cannot be responsible for planetary heat.
+It isn't difficult therefore, to realise that the sun cannot be responsible for most of a planet's heat.

 But we also know that Jupiter, Saturn, Uranus and Neptune (all gas planets) must be generating considerably greater heat than here on Earth to sustain their gas clouds.